Banner: 100 years of science

 Today, researchers at Earth Sciences New Zealand are using the accelerator to develop semiconductor, quantum, and thermoelectric materials.
 Most recently, the team are improving green hydrogen and ammonia technologies to help New Zealand secure a sustainable and sovereign energy source.

-The materials team at Earth Sciences NZ in front of the bearm.
+The materials team at Earth Sciences NZ in front of the beam.